 - at least one Numeracy unit

 - at least one unit from the Industry Specific Skills strand.
-At the Intermediate and Senior levels, this must include a unit of study from a VET qualification
+At the Intermediate and Senior levels, this must include at least 90 hours from a VET qualification

 - at least one unit from the Work Related Skills strand